Under India's Presidency, UN Security Council unanimously adopts 2 outcome documents on peacekeeping | Law-Order

 Under India's Presidency, UN Security Council unanimously adopts 2 outcome documents on peacekeeping

-It is therefore the duty of this very august body to also ensure that we provide them the means to implement that mandate.
-Landmark UN SecurityCouncil resolution to Protect the Protectors.

-The UN Security Council, under India's current Presidency, on Wednesday unanimously adopted two significant outcome documents on the issue of peacekeeping, with External Affairs Minister S Jaishankar underlining that India believes in ''walking the talk'' when it comes to safety and security of UN peacekeepers.
+The UN Security Council, under India's Presidency, on Wednesday unanimously adopted for the first time two significant outcome documents on the issue of peacekeeping, with External Affairs Minister S Jaishankar underlining that India believes in ''walking the talk'' when it comes to safety and security of UN peacekeepers.

 During the meeting, a Resolution on ‘Accountability of Crimes against UN Peacekeepers’ as well as a Presidential Statement on ‘Technology for Peacekeeping’, the first such UN Security Council document on this topic, was adopted.